-Because § 119 replaces prior law, respondent's further argument - that the technical appendix in the Senate Report recognized the existence under § 61 of an exclusion for a class of noncompensatory cash payments - is without merit.
-If cash meal allowances could be excluded on the mere showing that such payments served the convenience of the employer, as respondent suggests, then cash would be more widely excluded from income than meals in kind, an extraordinary result given the presumptively compensatory nature of cash payments and the obvious intent of § 119 to narrow the circumstances in which meals could be excluded.
+§ 119 to narrow the circumstances in which meals could be excluded.
 Moreover, there is no reason to suppose that Congress would have wanted to recognize a class of excludable cash meal payments.
-The two precedents for the exclusion of cash - O.D.
-514 and Jones v.
-United States - both rest on the proposition that the convenience of the employer can be inferred from the characterization given the cash payments by the employer, and the heart of this proposition is undercut by both the language of § 119 and the Senate Report.
+The ... precedents [supporting] exclusion of cash ... rest on the proposition that the convenience of the employer can be inferred from the characterization given the cash payments by the employer, and the heart of this proposition is undercut by both the language of § 119 and the Senate Report.
 Finally, as petitioner suggests, it is much more reasonable to assume that the cryptic statement in the technical appendix - "cash allowances ... will continue to be includable in gross income to the extent that such allowances constitute compensation" - was meant to indicate only that meal payments otherwise deductible under § 162(a)(2) of the 1954 Code [footnote omitted] were not affected by § 119.